 * * *

 This is the last part of a series of articles describing a Design System.
-The first part (benefits and weaknesses of a Design System) can be found here, the second - research phase is described here, the third part about an estimation phase can be read here.
-Our case study for a leading European real estate and facility manager you can find here.
+The first part can be found here: The truth about design system - benefits and weaknesses.
+The second part is described here: Let’s create a Design System - Research phase.
+The third part about an estimation phase can be read here.
+Our case study for a leading European real estate and facility manager can be read here: Let’s create a Design System — Use Case.

 Have you got experience with a Design System?
 Share your thoughts!